cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 ```lisp
 Function: (semaphore-p object)
 ```
-Returns T if OBJECT is a semaphore; returns NIL otherwise.
+Returns T if `object` is a semaphore; returns NIL otherwise.

 ### signal-semaphore

 ```lisp
 Function: (signal-semaphore semaphore &key (count 1))
 ```
-Increment SEMAPHORE by COUNT.
-If there are threads waiting on this semaphore, then COUNT of them are woken up.
+Increment `semaphore` by `count`.
+If there are threads waiting on this semaphore, then `count` of them are woken up.

 ### start-multiprocessing